 26th April 2021 (In honor of International Poetry Month): Passings by Holly Hughes (2019) Passenger pigeon.
 Carolina parakeet.
 Eskimo curlew.
 In this timely collection of elegies, award-winning poet Holly J. Hughes gives voice to these and other bird species that no longer fill our skies.
 If their names sound a litany of the hundreds of species we’ve lost, these fifteen poems serve as a reminder that their stories are still with us, offering a cautionary tale for the many species whose habitats face threats from climate change.
 In her afterword, Hughes reminds us that it’s not too late to learn from these birds’ extinction and take action to protect the species that remain.
 “Take note,” she writes.
 “These birds are still singing to us.
 We must listen.”
 Discussion leader: Holly Hughes

-Our August 24th meeting will be via Zoom from 3:30-5:00 pm.
+All meetings will be via Zoom from 3:30-5:00 pm until the public health protocols change.
 Please contact Kathy Darrow at email@example.com for details if you would like to join in.